Weapons and armour in Anglo-Saxon England: Mail

 In Old English, mail armour was referred to as byrne or hlenca.
 It is frequently referred to in late Anglo-Saxon literature, but few examples have been found archaeologically.
-The only known complete Anglo-Saxon mailcoat was discovered in the cemetery at Sutton Hoo in Suffolk, but it severely damaged by corrosion.
+The only known complete Anglo-Saxon mailcoat was discovered in the cemetery at Sutton Hoo in Suffolk, but it is severely damaged by corrosion.
 Therefore, the scarcity of archaeological examples may simply be due to the widespread corrosion of mail.
 A completely intact coat of mail from the fourth or fifth century, similar to those that probably were used in Anglo-Saxon England, was found in Vimose, Denmark, which has been rebuilt by archaeologist Marjin Wijnhoven.

 The coat of mail found at Sutton Hoo comprised iron rings 8 mm in diameter.
 Some rings were filled in with copper rivets, indicating that the coat was made of alternate rows of riveted and forged rings.
 When worn, the coat probably extended to the hip.
 The manufacture of a mailcoat would have first required the production of a thin metal wire, via swaging or drawing.
 The wire was then tightly coiled around a circular ring approximately 10 mm in diameter.
 The smith would then chisel any individual circuits off the rod, reheat it, and anneal it.
 Finally, the rings were joined together and closed using welding and riveting.
 Following construction, the coat was case hardened by being packed in charcoal and subsequently reheated, so that some carbon could transfer to the metal's outer face.

 Mail would have greatly protected a warrior in battles by reducing the impact of enemy blows, and therefore those who wore mail had a significant advantage over opponents who did not.
 They were particularly effective against cuts by a sword or axe, since the impact was absorbed and distributed across the many rings.
 However, mail was less effective at preventing spear injuries—the concentrated force of spears could break a few links and allow the spear to enter the body, sometimes causing the rings to enter with it.
 Mailcoats added a great deal of weight to the warrior and made mobility more difficult; therefore, wearers of mailcoats were greatly disadvantaged in skirmishes and fast-moving battle lines.
 Mail also rusted easily, and had to be maintained as a result.